Live Sound Speakers

 None powered speakers were the first invented.
 An external amplifier and speaker cables are needed when using passive speakers.
 They are ideal for permanent installations, or when you have more people to help you haul them around.

 Sometimes all you need is a small speaker and a microphone.
 For those situations, the Turbosound IP300 is perfect.
 It weighs 26 lbs, has a two-channel mixer in the back, and it is Bluethooth enabled.
 The IP300 has 600 watts enough power for house parties, conference rooms, and solo acts.

 Other than sound, portability, and ease of use is crucial for solo artists.
 Column pa systems come with a subwoofer built-in.
 Turbosound iP3000 and JBL Eon one, are a perfect example.
 They need no cables to set up, plug your guitar and microphone, and you are ready to perform.

 Three types of speakers come to mind.
 Main speakers, subwoofers, and monitors.
 Main speakers deliver most of the sound to the audience.
 Subwoofers reproduce low frequencies only and are the soul of music.
 There is no good sound without subwoofers.
 The Kick drum comes alive with subs.
 Monitor speakers are intended for the musicians to listen to what they are playing.

-Have you ever been in a concert?
+Have you ever been to a concert?
 Did you see those prominent speakers hanging of a structure?
 Those are line-array speakers.
 Their purpose is to give the audience loud and clear sound anywhere in the venue.
-To achieve this, speakers are hung on one on top of the other one forming a big tower.
-Line array speakers were reseved for big events until a few years.
-Companies like DAS Audio, CRF speakers, brought the line array concept to smaller scale events.
-Today many small bands, churches and rental companies can cover more audience for less.
+Line array speakers were used for concerts until a few years.
+Companies like DAS Audio, CRF speakers, brought the line array concept to smaller-scale events.
+Today many small bands, churches, and rental companies can cover more audiences for less.
 A favorite line of speakers is the DAS Event series.
 Available in 8" 10" and 12".